AbWahab07/shopify-webpack-dev-workflow/README.md

 # 👷🏼‍♂️ Webpack Shopify Theme Development Tool

 **This Webpack config was created to replace Slate by Shopify.
-This workflow functions similiarly to Theme Kit but offers you the ability to use modern Javascript and create template specific JS and CSS bundles.**
+This workflow functions similiarly to Theme Kit but offers you the ability to use modern JavaScript and create template specific JS and CSS bundles.**

 ## System Requirements 🖥
 - Node (Latest release)